One of the most useful benefits of WordPress is the ability to quickly and easily enhance your WordPress site’s functionality using plugins.

 As mentioned earlier, you will find WP plugins that will do almost everything you need done.

 - Visitor Interactivity

-You can add features to your business online presence with plugins like:
+For example, you can add features to your WordPress site with plugins like:

 - Contact forms